 Extensis created new guidelines for the brand, representing itself as company that:

 2. Is open and approachable

-3. Respects design tradition while developing new ideas
+3. Respects design tradition while progressing forward

 4. Takes work and customers, but not itself, seriously